 I believe that we are lead back towards life and living when we allow ourselves to be still, and sit in the "nothingness" where grief lives.
 Visiting this empty place is difficult, but it is necessary.
 This quiet place holds the blueprints of our new, changed life.

 I know you are scared to go to the edge of this place; admittedly, I am too.
 But, we have to take a leap of faith.
 With time, I am gathering momentum, and I am going to leap and build my wings on the way down.

-It has been almost two years since Mike died and I realize that what I fear most about the future is not the risks and uncertainty.
+It has been over two years since Mike died and I realize that what I fear most about the future is not the risks and uncertainty.
 What I am afraid of is letting the opportunities for change pass me by.
-I am scared that I will settle into an ordinary life when I want an extraordinary life.
+I am afraid that I will settle into an ordinary life when I want an extraordinary life.

 I am worried that I will play small, when my potential is big.
 As I write to you each week I am challenging us both not to shrink.
 I am keeping us accountable.
 I do not want either of us to fall back into an easy comfortableness when we can leap forward, towards a bold life.
 I want you to manifest the best in yourself.
-Go, create a beautiful life for yourself.
-We can not let life pass us by.
+Go on, begin to recreate a beautiful life for yourself.

 From the Ledge with Wings in Hand,